 How they print

-Eight bookmarks, one figure, one lightbox.
 The bookmarks all use the same 2D-art brief: silhouette doing the work, AMS handling the multicolor pass on the lettering.
 Single-filament fallback works on every bookmark in the set if you don't have an AMS: you lose the color contrast on Mongo's yellow lettering and the cat's white outline, but the silhouette still reads.

 The figure is the only design that's explicitly paint-friendly.
 No AMS required, no multicolor pass: print it in any single-color filament and finish with hobby paint.
 The lightbox is the only design that needs hardware, a 1m USB LED strip sold separately.
 Everything else is a one-print job.